by James Culross, from Founders and Pioneers of Modern Missions, 1899

 Soon after his return to Jamaica, a walk home in the rain when in a perspiration after preaching, brought on fever, and on the following Saturday the worker finished his task and. entered into the joy of his Lord. on November 15th, 1845.

-Of the joys and sorrows of Knibb’s family life we may gain a passing glimpse from a memoir of his eldest son, William Knibb, a promising boy who was his father’s dearest hope, and whose early death was one of his darkest troubles.
+Of the joys and sorrows of Knibbs family life we may gain a passing glimpse from a memoir of his eldest son, William Knibb, a promising boy who was his fathers dearest hope, and whose early death was one of his darkest troubles.
 Although this son died in.
-1837, at the age of twelve years, he showed such sympathy with his father’s work and such ability in any service which he could render, that it seemed probable that ultimately he might have taken his father’s place.
-The exciting months of the insurrection with the burning of chapels, the arrest of the missionaries, the searching of Knibb’s house by the soldiers, and the cruel punishments of negroes suspected of complicity in the rebellion, must have had a great influence upon the young and imaginative boy.
+1837, at the age of twelve years, he showed such sympathy with his fathers work and such ability in any service which he could render, that it seemed probable that ultimately he might have taken his fathers place.
+The exciting months of the insurrection with the burning of chapels, the arrest of the missionaries, the searching of Knibbs house by the soldiers, and the cruel punishments of negroes suspected of complicity in the rebellion, must have had a great influence upon the young and imaginative boy.
 In 1832 he came to England with his parents, but the arrangements which they hoped to make for his education were frustrated by the medical opinion that for a time he must live in a warmer climate.
 He returned to Jamaica in 1834.
-From his earliest years he had shared in his father’s love of liberty, and as his mind opened he showed a tender conscience, a sense of his need of Christ, sincere trust in Him, and a desire to work for His Saviour among the negroes.
+From his earliest years he had shared in his fathers love of liberty, and as his mind opened he showed a tender conscience, a sense of his need of Christ, sincere trust in Him, and a desire to work for His Saviour among the negroes.
 Although his life was so short he accomplished some actual work.
 At the time when the education of the apprentices was the most pressing need he was left in the care of his cousin, Mrs. Dexter, at Stewart Town, while Mr. Dexter and Mr. and Mrs. Knibb attended some Association meetings.
 During that visit the boy commenced a school by gathering thirty children around him and teaching them to read.
 Somewhat later, during a visit to Savannah-la-Mar, he attended the prayer-meetings of the negroes, and read portions of Scripture and gave out hymns when the missionary was absent through illness.
 He did similar work on his return home.
 But this early promise was blighted by a short and painful attack of fever, which resulted in his death on July 25th, 1837.
 In view of such a life we can enter into the feelings of his father, who, writing of the day of complete emancipation (August 1st, 1838) says, “Oh! had my boy, my lovely slavery-hating boy been there!”

-Knibb’s busy life of Christian service had its motive and support in his personal devotion to Christ.
+Knibbs busy life of Christian service had its motive and support in his personal devotion to Christ.
 His many trials were patiently borne, and his enterprises energetically prosecuted because in private he walked with God.
 It may seem that the relations of a Christian with his Redeemer are too sacred to talk about, but to neglect them altogether would be to miss the great secret of his life.
-The earnest piety of Knibb shows itself in ‘various ways.
+The earnest piety of Knibb shows itself in various ways.

 It was the love of Christ which made him love the slave children in his school and win their love in return.
 It was the preciousness of salvation to him which made him anxious that all whom he knew and loved should be sharers in it.
 We see this especially in his desire that his children should decide early for Christ.
 He wrote to them when they were absent, and in those cherished home letters he found room for a word about his Saviour.
-We are told that his son William took such a letter into his room and prayed over it, with his heart deeply touched by his father’s anxiety that ho should grow up a good man.
-Another letter tells of his joy in baptizing his daughter Catherine, who dated her conversion to the grounding of the vessel on the voyage to England, a danger in which her father’s calm showed that death had no terrors for him.
+We are told that his son William took such a letter into his room and prayed over it, with his heart deeply touched by his fathers anxiety that ho should grow up a good man.
+Another letter tells of his joy in baptizing his daughter Catherine, who dated her conversion to the grounding of the vessel on the voyage to England, a danger in which her fathers calm showed that death had no terrors for him.

 In the time when Knibb was opposed by all interested in the continuance of slavery, his naturally warm temper was kept in check by constant communion with God.
 After an especially virulent newspaper attack, to which a reply had to be written, his friend Saffrey found him in prayer very early in the morning.
 On his apologising for disturbing him Knibb replied that he wished to secure some time for prayer as without it he could not trust himself to write the answer.

 But perhaps his Christian character is most impressively seen when at the early age of forty-one he had to bid his family farewell.
 After saying good-bye to his daughters, to whose care be commended their mother, the delirium came on which left him afterwards but one brief space of consciousness.
-In that last moment of conscious life he took his wife’s hand and said “Mary, it is all right.”
+In that last moment of conscious life he took his wifes hand and said “Mary, it is all right.”
 These were his last words.
-To him it was “all right,” though he had to leave so much work unfinished and so many dear ones behind him, “all right” because it was his Father’s will.
+To him it was “all right,” though he had to leave so much work unfinished and so many dear ones behind him, “all right” because it was his Fathers will.
 It was a trustful end which well fitted a life of such faithful service.

 Further details of Knibb will be found in the “Memoir of William Knibb,” by Mrs. J.